 NaTakallam’s School Sessions virtually connect students with a displaced person from the Middle East, Latin America, or Africa for an interactive conversation offering personal insight into global issues.

 The real-time virtual lessons can be customised for any age group, and Arabic or Middle East-focused sessions are available for free thanks to funding from the Qatar Foundation.

 Amnesty International UK

-Amnesty International UK Speakers are available to run free refugee rights workshops, lessons, assemblies and can contribute to whole day events in your primary or secondary school.
-Amnesty Speakers are trained volunteers who bring experience, knowledge and energy to educating students about the rights of refugees and who are able to facilitate students taking action for refugee rights as part of Amnesty International’s I Welcome campaign.
-Our Speakers will work with you to cater the visit to the needs of your students.
+Amnesty International UK are able to join your virtual classroom to introduce primary and secondary students to the rights of refugees.
+Amnesty Speakers are trained volunteers who bring experience, knowledge and energy to their human rights education.
+Our Speakers will work with you to cater the session to the needs of your students.